ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 70 minutes.
 Learning more and more about Jekyll.
 Successfully created new pages and deployed my repository on Github Pages.

 **Thoughts**: Jekyll is so wonderful!
 I created new md files for my pages and that automatically added them into my navbar- so clever

+### Day 25: March 2nd, 2017

+**Today's Progress**: Coded for 120 minutes - longest day yet.
+I spent a lot of time adding content to my website.
+I ran into some trouble though- I have a file on Github, in my repository that has the correct code for the main index.html file but when I visit my Github pages url, it shows the old file.
+Tomorrow, I'll work on fixing this.

+**Thoughts**: I'm enjoying this!
+It's really cool to build a website and learn how all the pieces fit together.